HarprabhSingh/JalSanket/README.txt

 You can see a (venv) created in your project directory and also the terminal must have been connected with the virtual environment venv.

-STEP 3a : If you have followed step 1 then use the below command in the terminal keeping the virtual environment is active:- pip install -r requirements.txt
+STEP 3a : If you have followed step 1 then use the below command in the terminal keeping the virtual environment active:- pip install -r requirements.txt

 STEP 3b : If you have followed step 3a then skip this step.
-Otherwise, run the below command in the terminal keeping the virtual environment is active:- pip install tensorflow
+Otherwise, run the below command in the terminal keeping the virtual environment active:- pip install tensorflow

 STEP 4 : Open virtualenvironment.py and RUN it.
 You will see the output!!